All Episodes

 Juanita Broderick.

-Let me play you some.
+Let me play you some of the things.

-Let me play you let me go.
+Let me play you.

 He was coming to nursing homes and businesses in the area.

-And when he was there, he made a point to tell me when I was there whenever I was in Little Rock, the police call that they had some special campaign things to give out, and at that time I was working on his gubernatorial campaign.
+And when he was there, he made a point to tell me when I was there, whenever I was in Little Rock, the police call that they had some special campaign things to give out.

 And when we got there, we stayed at the Camelot.

-I don't know what the the hotel is called now, but the next morning of the um uh meeting, I called Mr. Clinton's um uh campaign office and I said, This is Juanita and Mr. Clinton told me to come by and pick up some information and special things for campaign workers.
+I don't know what the hotel is called now, but the next morning of the meeting, I called Mr. Clinton's campaign office.

-Which I was getting ready to go down.
+And he said, why don't we meet in the Camelot coffee room, which I was getting ready to go down.

 I had several things, Sean, that I was interested in talking with him about.

-The Nursing homes were struggling and we needed a better reimbursement system.
+The nursing homes were struggling, and we needed a better reimbursement system.

 And when he was at my nursing home, I explained a lot of this to him.